Ventilator Management Overview and Practice Questions

 When the total frequency drops below the low-frequency limit set on the ventilator.

-A leakage in the circuit or endotracheal (ET) tube cuff.
+It may be triggered due to leakage in the circuit or endotracheal tube cuff.

 Air trapping, insufficient inspiratory flow, insufficient expiratory time, and inadequate inspiratory time.

-64. Auto-PEEP caused by air trapping may be corrected or minimized by using a?
+59. How can auto-PEEP caused by air trapping be corrected or minimized?

 Pressure support ventilation, sufficient airflow obstruction, respiratory frequencies of greater than 20/min, and insufficient inspiratory flow rates.

-Decreasing the tidal volume or mandatory frequency or increasing the inspiratory flow rate on the ventilator.
+Decreasing the tidal volume or mandatory frequency or by increasing the inspiratory flow rate on the ventilator.

 It decreases the I-time and increases the E-time, allowing time for exhalation.